Technical Reference

 | Hydrolysates | 75% | 0.25 | Reduces media $/L by ~70% | Plant/yeast protein digests replace purified amino acids |

-| Food-grade micronutrients | 65% | 0.20 | Reduces micronutrient $/g by ~90% | Commodity vitamins/minerals vs. pharma-grade |
+| Food-grade micronutrients | 65% | 0.20 | Reduces micronutrient $/g by ~90% | Food-grade vitamins, minerals, and trace elements vs. pharma-grade |

-| Scalable GF technology | 50% | 0.25 | Switches to “cheap” GF prices | Any breakthrough: autocrine, plant farming, precision fermentation |
+| Scalable GF technology | 50% | 0.25 | Switches to “cheap” GF prices (see price tables) | Any breakthrough: autocrine, plant farming, precision fermentation.
+See binary toggle rationale |

 Process Intensities

-| Parameter | Range (p5–p95) | Unit | Definition | Cost impact |
+| Parameter | Range (p5–p95) | Unit | Definition | Where in cost equation |

 |---|---|---|---|---|

-| Cell density | 30–200 | g/L | Final biomass concentration at harvest | Higher → less media per kg |
+| Cell density | 30–200 | g/L | Final biomass concentration at harvest | Denominator of \(\frac{1000}{\text{density}}\) — higher density → fewer liters per kg |

-| Cycle time | 0.5–5 | days | Duration of one production batch | Affects throughput, not directly in cost equation |
+| Cycle time | 0.5–5 | days | Duration of one production batch | Affects annual throughput (and thus CAPEX/kg via $/kg = CAPEX × CRF / output), not media cost directly |

-| Media turnover | 1–10 | × | Times media is replaced per batch | Higher → more media cost, but enables higher density |
+| Media turnover | 1–10 | × | Times media is replaced per batch | Multiplier on liters/kg — perfusion (>1) uses more media but enables higher density |

 Media turnover explained: In batch mode (turnover = 1), the reactor is filled once and cells grow until nutrients deplete.
 In perfusion mode (turnover > 1), fresh media continuously flows in while spent media exits.
 Perfusion uses more media but achieves higher cell densities.